 Futures contract exchanges have and will again, abruptly alter futures contract exchange trading rules (e.g. Hunt Brothers, betting long silver futures contacts was suspended in early 1980).

-Margin hikes often accompany rising commodity price markets (e.g. consitently large silver margin hikes in the spring of 2011).
+Margin hikes often accompany rising commodity price markets (e.g., consistently massive silver margin hikes in the spring of 2011).

-Now let us reveiw with some 1980s movie comedy humor...
+Now let us review with some 1980s movie comedy humor.

 Human beings, regardless of the sanctimony they present themselves with, they can and often do fail.
 Their contracts and arbitrary policies can and do change abruptly, go unfulfilled, or be renigged upon in the event of unforeseen conditions.
 After all, it is an inherently human design to often act in one's best interest (rationalizations are often easy for those in power).

-This is precisely why most prudent long term precious metal bulls often skip counting on leveraged futures contract exchange trading, using ETFs, or other counter-party risk laden promises by simply buying and owning the real things outright (e.g. bullion coins, bars, rounds).
+Precisely why most prudent long term precious metal bulls often skip counting on leveraged futures contract exchange trading, using ETFs, or other counter-party risk-laden promises by simply buying and owning the real things outright (e.g., bullion coins, bars, rounds).

-Sure you could trade derivative proxies if you like, but don't ever misconstrue their essence and similarity to casino chips subject to casino onwership interests.
+Sure you could trade derivative proxies if you like, but don't ever misconstrue their essence and similarity to casino chips subject to casino ownership interests.

-If you want to learn more about precious metals, be sure to check out our 21st Century Gold Rush educational section where you can download a free robust PDF eBook packed with educational content.
+If you want to learn more about precious metals, be sure to check out our 21st Century Gold Rush educational section where you can download a free, robust PDF eBook packed with informative content.